Sunday, January 20, 2019

 KAATSU users often ask how KAATSU can be safely used as part of their rehabilitation of a broken limb, especially when the injured arm or leg must be keep immobilized as it heals.

-Similar to Olympic silver medalist Todd Lodwick did in the month prior to the 2014 Sochi Winter Olympic Games when he broke his humerus and torn his ligaments in his left arm, KAATSU users can perform KAATSU twice per day, primarily using the KAATSU Cycle mode on their other three healthy limbs.
+Similar to what Olympic silver medalist Todd Lodwick accomplished in the 28 days prior to the 2014 Sochi Winter Olympic Games when he came back in an unprecedented time from a broken humerus and torn ligaments in his left arm, KAATSU users can perform KAATSU two or three per day if they primarily use the KAATSU Cycle mode on their other three healthy limbs.
+Surgeon Dr. Jim Stray-Gundersen, the then attending US Ski & Snowboard Association physician responsible for Lodwick's recovery said, "His recovery was unheard of with the incorporation of KAATSU."

 The standard KAATSU 3-Point Exercises in the KAATSU Cycle mode can be used: Hand Clenches + Biceps Curls + Triceps Extensions on the arms plus Heel Raises + Leg Curls + Non-lock Partial Quarter Squats on the legs.
 KAATSU Walking or KAATSU Aqua Walking can be performed as one very effective alternative in the injury is in the arms.
 The KAATSU Cycles, ideally, should be performed in the mornings and then within one hour of bedtime.